 Sarasvati: The Hindu Muse

 Sarasvati (also spelled Saraswati) is perhaps the most ancient goddess that is still widely worshipped today.
 She is the Hindu muse: the inspiration for all music, poetry, drama and science.
 Musicians pray to her before performing and students ask for her help before taking a test.
-She is the wife or consort of Brahma, the creator god who is rarely worshipped anymore.
+She is the consort of Brahma, the creator god who is rarely worshipped anymore.

 In statues and paintings, Sarasvati is fair-skinned and dressed in white to symbolize pure illumination.
-She rides a swan or a goose, and has four hands: in one she holds a book; in another she holds prayer beads (because she is the source of spiritual knowledge, too); her other two hands hold a vina, a sitar-like musical instrument.
+She rides a swan or a goose and has four hands: in one she holds a book; in another she holds prayer beads (because she is the source of spiritual knowledge, too); her other two hands hold a vina, a sitar-like musical instrument.

-Not suprisingly, Sarasvati is especially revered by students and teachers.
+Not surprisingly, Sarasvati is especially revered by students and teachers.
 At the beginning of spring (January-February), her image is taken out in a jubilant procession.
 She is also a popular goddess in Jain and Buddhist mythology.

-Lakshmi: Gentle Goddess of Wealth and Prosperity
+Lakshmi: Gentle Goddess of Wealth

-In Hindu art, she is full-breasted, broad-hipped and smiling kindly.
-She wears red sari and coins rain down from two of hands.
+In Hindu art, Lakshmi is full-breasted, broad-hipped and smiling kindly.
+She wears a red sari and coins rain down from two of her hands.
 In her other two hands she holds lotuses, representing the spiritual gifts she bestows.
 She is often shown seated on a lotus and being anointed by two elephants.
 Her vehicle is the white owl.

 Lakshmi's husband is Vishnu, who metes out punishment, but Lakshmi is kind and always intercedes with Vishnu on behalf of her followers.
-In this role she might be compared to the Blessed Virgin Mary in Catholicism.
+In this role she might be compared to the Virgin Mary in Catholicism.
 Although Mary is a saint, not a goddess, she is believed to ask Christ the righteous judge to go easy on her devotees.